learn-co-curriculum/phase-3-reading-error-messages/README.md

   failures are trying to tell you.
 What does the error mean?
 How can we fix it?

-- Each error prints out a **stack trace**, which points to where the code failed and attempts to follow it _up the stack_ &mdash; that is, through the bits of code that ran leading up to the failure.
+- Each error prints out a **stack trace**, which points to where the code failed and attempts to follow it _up the stack_ — that is, through the bits of code that ran leading up to the failure.
 You can use these stack traces to pinpoint which line(s) of code need your attention.